-If you would like to check less often, have less PRs or only update minor versions you can tweak this in the renovate.json file.
+If you would like to check less often, have fewer PRs, or only update minor versions you can tweak this in the renovate.json file.

-In this example, Renovate wants to upgrade Swashbuckle.AspNetCore which introducing breaking changes given it’s a major version increase but Travis CI made me aware of this and was able to fix it before merging it in.
+In this example, Renovate wants to upgrade Swashbuckle.AspNetCore introducing breaking changes given it’s a major version increase, but Travis CI made me aware of this and was able to fix it before merging it in.

 This is another good example of why you should always run automated builds when a pull request is created.